 As the plaintiff in the case of Murphy vs. National Collegiate Athletic Association, New Jersey was ready to legalize sports wagering from practically the moment that the decision was issued.
 New Jersey had spent the better part of the decade mounting its legal challenge to the federal bill banning sports wagering and laying the groundwork for legal sports betting.
-Prior to Murphy, sports wagering had been prohibited nationally everywhere except for Nevada.
+Before Murphy, sports wagering had been prohibited nationally everywhere except for Nevada.
 This law was struck down as unconstitutional as the Supreme Court ruled that the federal government could not force states to enforce federal law.

 Immediately after Murphy, the New Jersey legislature passed a bill that legalized sports betting in the state.
 All physical casinos in the state immediately began to prepare to offer sports betting.
 Sports betting revenues have been projected to reach $124 million annually.
 The ultimate size of the market may be much greater than anticipated.
-Since the early estimates tend to be conservative New Jersey sportsbooks may exceed the projected revenue.
+Since the early estimates tend to be conservative, New Jersey sportsbooks may exceed the projected revenue.

 Regulations, Applications and Partnerships

 In the wake of the Supreme Court’s decision in Murphy, New Jersey rushed to establish temporary regulations that would enable online sportsbooks to get up and running.
 These regulations will be finalized after 270 days.
 These regulations govern both the application process as well as the taxation rate.
-In addition, they address the operation of the online sportsbook.
+Also, they address the operation of the online sportsbook.

 Casinos are allowed to partner with up to three online entities to establish websites.
-Casinos are required to build physical locations for a sportsbook if they intend to operate an online sportsbooks.
+Casinos are required to build physical locations for a sportsbook if they intend to operate an online sportsbook.
 Casinos are granted a 270-day waiver to operate an online sportsbook while the physical sportsbook is under construction.
-The fee to obtain an initial sports wagering license is $100,000 with at least $100,000 required for license renewal.
+The fee to obtain an initial sports wagering license is $100,000, with at least $100,000 required for license renewal.
 The regulations establish the tax rate at 13 percent of revenues for online sportsbook operators.
 This rate is much lower than the prevailing rate in neighboring Pennsylvania.
 New Jersey refused to impose the “integrity fee” on each wager that sports leagues were seeking to police the gambling market.
 Many saw the attempt to impose the “integrity fee” as a money grab on the part of the sports leagues, and New Jersey was at the forefront of states rejecting that fee.

 Existing Casino & Sportsbook Partnerships

 |888 Sport NJ

 Resorts and DraftKings

 With regard to the actual opening of online sportsbooks, Resorts has led the way as the most aggressive casino operator to enter the market.
-Resorts has already used all of its three allotted partnerships.
+Resorts have already used all of its three allotted partnerships.
 The first online sportsbook to launch was a partnership between Resorts and DraftKings.
 The partnership beat out several other applicants to become the first online sportsbook in New Jersey to accept bets.
 In fact, this partnership brought to market the first online sports betting app outside of Nevada.
 The partnership is able to leverage DraftKings’ extensive customer base from its daily fantasy sports operations.
 DraftKings claims over 10 million customers in the DFS space.

 DraftKings had prepared extensively ahead of time in advance of the Murphy decision so that it could be the first company to market once sports betting was legalized in New Jersey.
 For Resorts, the partnership with DraftKings is a coup as DraftKings has significant brand recognition and an established platform.
 This helps Resorts gain a leg up on its competition as it became the first to market in partnership with a big name in the space.
 It is anticipated that Resorts’ physical sportsbook will also bear the DraftKings brand.

 The partnership anticipates that it will offer both wagers on outcomes of events in addition to in-game wagers.
 DraftKings will also offer a variety of prop bets.
 In addition, DraftKings anticipates offering a novel wagering product that has never been offered before.
-This product is called “Live Ticket” and allows bettors to cash out or buy their way out of a wager while the event is still occuring.
-This partnership had a three week head start when it had the entire market to itself prior to other casinos receiving regulatory approval to launch operations.
+This product is called “Live Ticket” and allows bettors to cash out or buy their way out of a wager while the event is still occurring.
+This partnership had a three-week head start when it had the entire market to itself prior to other casinos receiving regulatory approval to launch operations.
 Additionally, Resorts has inked partnership agreements with BetStars and SBTech to offer sports wagering through their platforms.

 FanDuel and Betfair Partnership

 After an attempt to merge with DraftKings was terminated due to antitrust concerns, FanDuel recently completed a merger with European gaming company Paddy Power Betfair.
-The merger combines a diverse set of gaming institutions under one roof, including Betfair Casino, Fanduel sportsbook and daily fantasy sports as well as the horse racing network TVG.
+The merger combines a diverse set of gaming institutions under one roof, including Betfair Casino, Fanduel sportsbook, and daily fantasy sports, as well as the horse racing network TVG.
 Gaming technology company IGT has provided the platform that powers Fanduel’s online sportsbook.
 This technology runs both the desktop and mobile versions.
 GAN is another piece of the infrastructure that backs the combined platform.
 GAN provides the enterprise software that serves as the player account management system.
 The GAN system handles the backbone of the Fanduel applications, including the crucial security piece.

 Paddy Power Betfair has provided Fanduel with additional operating capital and deeper pockets for Fanduel to leverage as it attempts to compete with its bitter rival DraftKings.
-Expanding its operations to meet a growing demand for sports wagering will require operating capital which Fanduel did not necessarily have an abundance of after years of operating losses.
+Expanding its operations to meet the growing demand for sports wagering will require operating capital, which Fanduel did not necessarily have an abundance of after years of operating losses.
 The merger was more about the charge into sports gambling than Fanduel’s existing daily fantasy sports business, which had grown stagnant in the past two years.
-As a result of the merger, the combined entity can leverage Fanduel extensive customer base to offer more sports wagering options to its customers.
+As a result of the merger, the combined entity can leverage Fanduel’s extensive customer base to offer more sports wagering options to its customers.

 Impact of Online Sports Wagering on New Jersey

 Online sportsbooks are expected to have a positive impact on New Jersey.
-Sports wagering in general has found a receptive market in its first few months of operation.
+Sports wagering, in general, has found a receptive market in its first few months of operation.
 The first month of sports wagering saw over $16 million in wagers placed with $3.5 million of revenue.
 These numbers covered only the fraction of June when the casinos were open for sports betting business and will be higher in full months.

 Online sports wagering promises to provide a steady stream of revenue for New Jersey as operators must pay a 13 percent tax on online sportsbook revenues.
 New Jersey anticipates approximately $13 million of tax revenues in the first year of operation between taxes on physical and online casinos.
 These funds will go both for the revitalization of Atlantic City and other economic purposes.
 Atlantic City casinos had been struggling for many years, but the ability to accept sports wagers promises to pump life into the moribund industry.
-If Atlantic City casinos are able to invest profits into their properties, it may also serve to increase tourism in New Jersey which will multiply the economic impact for the state.
+If Atlantic City casinos are able to invest profits into their properties, it may also serve to increase tourism in New Jersey, which will multiply the economic impact for the state.
 In addition, online wagering promises to add to the bottom line of New Jersey’s flagging horse racing industry.

 Further, the ability to offer sports betting online will help casinos and racetracks diversify their product offerings, which will better enable them to stay competitive.
 Neighboring states are also introducing online and other physical sports betting options, and online sportsbooks in New Jersey will lead to bettors staying home to place their wagers.
-Also, it has been proven time and again that casino revenues produce jobs.
+Also, it has been proven time, and again that casino revenues produce jobs.